acacereswright/acacereswright.github.io/index.markdown

 ### Currently in Progress

-* Blockchain Specialization.
-University at Buffalo via Coursera.
+* Applied Python Data Engineering Specilization.
+Duke University via Coursera.
-  * Introduces the underpinnings and basics of Blockchain techology, and now to apply it
+  * Learning how to work with data pipelines, how to gain insights from data, as well as leverage machine learning models to analyze data
 * Applied Data Science with Python Specalization.
 University of Michigan via Coursera.
   * Learning and practicing skills such as data manipulation, querying, and visualizations, as well as text mining and social media analytics
 * Mathematics for Machine Learning Specalization.
 Imperial College London via Coursera.